Talk (Coldplay song): Music video

-The music video for "Talk" was helmed by director/photographer Anton Corbijn.
+The music video for "Talk" was helmed by Dutch director/photographer Anton Corbijn.
 Filming of the video took place on 5 and 6 November 2005 at Ealing Studios, London, England.
 The black-and-white clip invokes a B movie science fiction theme, with imagery ranging from a flying saucer to 3D glasses.
 The video features the band as astronauts landing on an alien planet, where they discover a giant dormant robot and take one of its dials before re-activating it.
 They play music for the robot and the robot finds a giant-robot-shaped hole in a mountain, where it prepares to sleep again.
 The band say farewell to the robot and begin to fly away in their spaceship, but as the robot is powering down, it notices one of its dials is missing and becomes enraged, using a tractor beam to grab the spaceship.
 The robot eats the band and their spaceship and walks away whistling.